amsterdamNLP/amsterdamNLP.github.io/_posts/2026-04-20-biasworkshop.md

 ---

 ### Workshop "Measuring and mitigating bias in AI"

 *Time: April 29th, 11am-3pm*

 *Location: Chirurgisch Theater, Universiteitsbibliotheek, UvA*

+On April 29th, from 11am until 3pm, you are invited to attend a workshop to discuss measuring and mitigating bias in modern AI, on the occasion of Oskar vand er Wal's PhD defense later that day (4pm).
+The workshop is organized by the [Computional Linguistics Seminar](https://projects.illc.uva.nl/LaCo/CLS/) of the Institute for Logic, Language and Computation of the University of Amsterdam, the [Center van Explainable](https://certain-ai.nl/) and the NWA program [InDeep](https://projects.illc.uva.nl/indeep/).

 #### Program